 Using Vogel's recommendation as a model, the Illinois State Water Survey (ISWS) and the USACE jointly decided in late 1988 to devise, install, and operate a new raingage network, funded by the USACE.
 The purpose of the new network was to produce consistent, accurate data for the diversion accounting, which would require little or no adjustment.
 Implementation and operation of such a network would have to be justified on the grounds of both long-term cost savings and greater accuracy.

-This report describes the maintenance and operation of the network, along with the data reduction and analysis techniques employed, and a brief data analyses for Water Year 2014, year 25 of network operation.
+This report describes the maintenance and operation of the network, along with the data reduction and analysis techniques employed and a brief data analysis for WY 2016, the 26th year of network operation.

 2. NETWORK DESIGN